ozeki-ai/demo/script.md

   * and REJECT the term
   * and you'll see our reasons will be sent back to the sales team for negotiation

+# IF WE LOOK NOW AT THE SALES TEAM VIEW
+  * they can see that the proposal was rejected
+  * they can SEE THE REASONS
+  * they can SEE OUR STRATEGIC PREFERENCES
+  * they are presented with some negotiation choices

 # THATS WHERE OUR DEMO ENDS TODAY
+  * WE BELIEVE THAT SMART NEGOTIATION CHOICES ARE HOW WE PROVIDE REAL VALUE
+  * ... contract generation is table stakes
+  * ... but contract NEGOTIATION is a powerful VALUE ADD

   * Lisa from our legal team set the strategy in the NDA playbook
   * Sam from our sales team uses that strategy when generating a new contract
   * Colin our customer can accept or reject each clause
     - which may or may not trigger a round of negotiation
     - where our more advanced negotiation features will come into play

+# ANY QUESTIONS